Taniya-Das/Binary-Classification-of-Salary-Data/README.md

 ## Data

 The [data](https://archive.ics.uci.edu/ml/datasets/adult) is downloaded from UCI Machine Learning Repository.
 The train data consists of 32561 entries and each entry has 15 features.
 Features are both nurmerical and categorical in type.
-Target variable used to make predictions: "target"
+Target variable: "target"

 ## Reference